4ds23d/discount-application/README.md

 ## Further improvements

 1. Discount configuration can be improved by adding: `validFrom:time, validTo:time`.
 Including this information in the discount configuration can greatly improve the operational side of this domain, since the configuration can be prepared many days before the actual date.
-2. In addition, you can make a simulation by adding a parameter that will tell you on what date the discount should be counted.
+In addition, you can make a simulation by adding a parameter that will tell you on what date the discount should be counted.
+2. Adding modularity to code
 3. Adding security to rest full
 4. Adding validation to parameters
-5. Adding logs
-6. Improve scalability and resilience by adding cache, rate limiting
+5. Improve scalability and resilience by adding cache, rate limiting

 # Run application